 This standard replaces IAS 31: 'Interest in Joint Ventures' and is applicable for annual periods beginning on or after 1 January 2013.
 This new standard introduces new rules which classify joint arrangements as either a joint operation or joint venture.
 Under the new standard, proportionate consolidation is not allowed and all joint ventures must be equity accounted.
 All joint arrangements held by the Consolidated Entity will need to be reassessed to determine whether the joint operation or joint venture classification is appropriate, and therefore the potential impacts of a change on the presentation of the Financial Statements.
-The Consolidated Entity is currently assessing the impact of this standard.
+The Consolidated Entity will adopt this standard from 1 July 2013 and the impact of its adoption will not have a material impact on the Consolidated Entity.

-AASB 12: ' Disclosure of interest in other Entities'
+AASB 12: 'Disclosure of interest in other Entities'

 This standard is applicable to annual reporting periods beginning on or after 1 January 2013.
 It contains the entire disclosure requirement associated with other entities, being subsidiaries, associates and joint ventures.
 The disclosure requirements have been significantly enhanced when compared to the disclosures previously located in AASB 127 'Consolidated and Separate Financial Statements', AASB 128 'Investments in Associates', AASB 131 'Interests in Joint Ventures' and Interpretation 112 'Consolidation - Special Purpose Entities'.
-The adoption of this standard from 1 July 2013 will significantly increase the amount of disclosures required to be given by the consolidated entity such as significant judgments and assumptions made in determining whether it has a controlling or noncontrolling interest in another entity and the type of noncontrolling interest and the nature and risks involved.
+The adoption of this standard from 1 July 2013 will significantly increase the amount of disclosures required to be given by the consolidated entity such as significant judgments and assumptions made in determining whether it has a controlling or non-controlling interest in another entity and the type of non-controlling interest and the nature and risks involved.